redoio/scenarios/README.md

 If you make use of our dataset(s), please cite our work as follows:

-"Redo.io. cdcr-prison-pop (Version 1.0.0) [Dataset]. https://github.com/redoio/prison_pop"
+"Redo.io. cdcr-scenarios (Version 1.0.0) [Dataset]. https://github.com/redoio/scenarios"

 # License